 Knowing your way around a city’s neighborhood is like having a key to the city.
-Each neighborhood has it’s own unique vibe, a completely different set of characters, and different activities to enjoy.
-Our Barcelona Locals range from born-and-raised Spaniards to student-turned-residents, and they have shared everything they have learned about Barcelona’s neighborhoods.
+Each neighborhood has its own unique vibe, a completely different set of characters, and different activities to enjoy.
+Our Barcelona Locals range from born-and-raised Spaniards to student-turned-residents, and they have shared everything they have learned about the neighborhoods in Barcelona.
 Take a look!

-The El Raval neighborhood is a multi-ethnic area full of culture, cuisine, and art.
-Of particular interest is the MACBA, or the museum of modern art.
+The El Raval neighborhood is a multi-ethnic area full of culture, cuisine, art, bars and restaurants.
+Of particular interest is the MACBA, or the Museum of Contemporary Art Barcelona.
 However, there are some seedier areas so just take care when you navigate this area at night, especially if you’re alone.

-The La Barceloneta enjoys a rich history as a fishing town, establishes relatively late in the history of Spain.
+The La Barceloneta is one of the Barcelona neighborhoods that enjoys a rich history as a fishing town, establishes relatively late in the history of Spain.
 It is close to the beach and the port.
 Though it’s a bit touristy in some places, it’s by far the best neighborhood to go if you’re in the mood for fish or seafood.

 Our Barcelona Locals shared that the Gracia neighborhood is one of their favorite places to hang out (book a connection, and maybe they’ll take you there!).
 Gracia is family-friendly and very safe.
 It has tiny streets and it isn’t touristy.
 Gracia is the best place out of the neighborhoods in Barcelona to go for tapas and a glass of vino tinto (red wine).

-This is also a great place to stay, as it’s quiet, safe, and very walkable.
+This is a great one of the best Barcelona neighborhoods to stay in, as it’s quiet, safe, and very walkable.